NPD-Admin/npd-app/README.md

 ## `npm run build`:

-This shouldn't be used.
-Local builds use npm run build:local, production builds use npm run heroku-postbuild.
+Builds the server for production without the extra steps needed for Heroku performed by npm run heroku-postbuild.

 ### `npm run build:local`: